stevleibelt/incubator/component/php/batch_job/README.md

 ### Allocator

-* assign available instances (serversm or application instances) to the enqueued entries
+* assign available instances (servers or application instances) to the enqueued entries
     * can be done by server load
     * can be done by round robbin
     * can be reassigned if one machine is not available anymore

 ### Acquirer

-* acquires / marks items in queue with a worker id
+* acquires / marks items in queue with a batch id
 * implements AcquireInterface

 ### Releaser

-* releases / unmarks items in queue
+* releases / unmarks items in queue from a batch id
 * implements ReleaseInterface

-### Worker / Batch Job

-* works with the acquired queue items
-* implements WorkInterface

-### Worker History

-* one entry per executed worker
-* has a well defined WorkerHistoryItem
-* is defined by a WorkerHistoryStorageInterface

-### Worker List

-* one entry per running worker
-* has a well defined WorkerListItem
-* is defined by a WorkerListStorageInterface

 ## Unsorted Ideas